180Protocol/codaptor/docs/extensions.md

 [different deployment models](./architecture.md) from the same codebase (embedded and standalone), which requires internal decoupling and, in case of the embedded CorDapp bundle, use of version-specific APIs, which cannot be easily accommodated in a monolithic codebase.
-Secondly, Cordaptor functionality may conceivably be augmented in a number of extension points, and microkernel architecture makes such extensibility a first-class citizen, as opposed to coming up with an ad hoc way.
+Secondly, Cordaptor functionality may conceivably be augmented in a number of extension points (see [use cases](#use-cases) below), and microkernel architecture makes such extensibility a first-class citizen, as opposed to coming up with an ad hoc mechanism.

 ## Use cases